My Grandmother and The Rolling Stones

 This is a story about my grandmother.

-Growing up in East Germany we had limited travel opportunities and access to hard currency, but we had ‘Intershops’, small government owned stores offering western goods in exchange for Deutschmark.
+Growing up in East Germany we had limited travel opportunities and access to hard currency.
+But we had ‘Intershops’, small government owned stores offering western goods in exchange for Deutschmark.
 They had the vibe of an airport duty free where you could buy Toblerone, Levi’s and (at the time) records.
-You could also buy Christian Dior, Louis Vuitton and Marlboro, but that wasn’t on my radar as a kid.
-My grandmother was allowed to travel to the West, so she had small amounts of Deutschmark and was able to shop there.
+You could also buy Christian Dior, Louis Vuitton and Marlboro, but as a kidthat wasn’t on my radar.

 Thank you Grandma for introducing me to the wonderful world of Rock ’n’ Roll!